enginebai/Algorithms/topics/problems-solutions.md

 ## Clarification Questions
 ### General
-* **What's the possible range of XXX?** (the number of tree nodes, the array size, the array values) How big is the input size?
-* What's the range of values? (negative? positive?)
+#### Input
 * What's the input type? (integer, floating, strings...) and format?
+* What's the input size? (the array size, the number of tree nodes, etc.)
+* **What's the range of input value?** (negative or positive, the array value)
+* Can I assume that all the input are valid?
 * Is input sorted (ordered)?
 Will the input array be sorted?
 * Is there any duplicate?
-* How about repeating elements?
+* Can I modify the input?
+* Does the element present (`target` or `k`) in the input?
+If not, what should I return?

+#### Output
+* What is the expected format and type of output?
+* What if there is no answer at all?
 * What if there are multiple answers?
-* What if there is no answer at all?
 * Does the order of the output result matters?
 Or how should I sort them?
-* Can I assume that all the input are valid?
-* Can we modify the input? (such as updating the references of node pointer in the linked list? or update the value of vertices in the graph?)
-* Does the element present in the input? (`k` in the input range or present?)
-* How is the input stored?
-* What's the time complexity requirement?
+* What if the output is too large to return?

+#### Overall
-* What's the space complexity requirement?
+* Are there any time or space complexity requirements or constraints?

 ### String
-* What characters do `s` consist of?
-(What does `s` consist of?)
+* What does `s` consist of?
+(Lowercase, uppercase, digits, spaces, special characters, etc.)
-* Duplicate characters
+* Is there any duplicate character?

 ### Linked List
+* Is it a singly or doubly linked list?
-* How big is the number of nodes in the linked list?
+* Is there any cycle in the linked list?
-* What's the range of node values?
-* Are there cycles in linked list or graph?
-* Empty
-* One node or two nodes

 ### Graph
+* How is the graph represented?
+Adjacency matrix or adjacency list?
-* Directed or undirected?
+* Is the graph weighted or unweighted?
-* Weighted or unweighted?
+* Is the graph directed or undirected?
 * Cycle or acyclic?
-* What's the range of `m` and `n`?
-* What's the range of vertex value?
-    * Could vertices have negative values?
-* Do all vertices have distince values?
+* Is the graph a directed acyclic graph (DAG)?
+* Is there any self loops?
+* Could there be multiple edges between two vertices?
 * Could edge weights be negative?
-* Could there be multiple edges between two vertices?
-* Could there be self loops?
-* Could there be isolated vertices?
+* Could the graph be disconnected?